 Circle's new home came complete with animal smells and sounds, buzzing and biting insects and Mother Nature's other surprises, all which seemed perfect for the Theatre's informal, intimate arena.

 The high quality of productions continued through the sixties during which time Circle tapped those actors who showed interest in directing.
 It also saw many changes, including the addition of Magic Circle, which presents plays for children; the hiring of professional directors; and, new permanent seats replacing the canvas chairs.

-The Pavilion in John Ball Park has remained Circle's home for 40 years.
-But with growing audiences and a need for more technically adequate facilities to produce the high quality entertainment patrons have grown to love, Circle Theatre sought a new home and ended its search in a partnership formed with Catholic Secondary Schools and Aquinas College with the opening of a new Performing Arts Center at the College in 2003.
+The Pavilion in John Ball Park remained Circle's home for 40 years, but with growing audiences and a need for more technically adequate facilities to produce the high quality entertainment patrons have grown to love, Circle Theatre sought a new home and ended its search in a partnership formed with Catholic Secondary Schools and Aquinas College with the opening of a new Performing Arts Center at the College in 2003.